 Our Science: Pipeline

 Graphite Bio brings an ambitious vision to advance gene editing from the bench to the bedside – transforming our founders’ ground-breaking discoveries into therapies that are intended to make a meaningful difference in patients’ lives.
-The Company is uniting advancements in hematopoietic stem cell (HSC) transplantation and gene editing with the goal of ultimately creating next-generation therapies with broad potential.
+We are uniting advancements in hematopoietic stem cell (HSC) transplantation and gene editing with the goal of ultimately creating next-generation therapies with broad potential.

 GPH101: Distinct approach in sickle cell disease